 Request Free Estimate

-First, if the door that is sticking is wood, the reason it’s difficult to open and close may be environmental.
-Wood swells and contracts with the weather and humidity in the air, which can make it hard to operate.
-If this is persistent, you can use a small jigsaw or belt sander to trim the parts of the door that are sticking.
-This is one of the reasons we use fiberglass for our entry doors: fiberglass does not shrink or swell like wood.
+If the sticking door is wood, you may have an environmental cause behind why it’s difficult to open and close.
+Wood swells and contracts with changes in weather and humidity in the air, making it harder to operate at times.
+If this is a persistent problem, you can use a small jigsaw or belt sander to trim down the parts of the door that stick.
+Issues such as this are why we always use fiberglass for our entry doors: fiberglass does not shrink or swell like wood.

-Next, let’s check for other external culprits.
-It may not be your door’s fault at all!
-Some doors can stick due to shifting foundations, especially in older homes.
+Your door sticking may not even be your door’s fault at all!
+Some doors can stick because of shifting foundations, especially in older homes.
 If you’re also having problems with your windows sticking or cracks in your walls, the foundation may be settling.
 That’s a problem that is likely best solved by an experienced professional.
 If it’s just your door though, go ahead and grab your trusty bag of tools.
 It’s time to troubleshoot that door.

-Now that you’ve determined it’s not your foundation at fault, look to the door frame.
+If you’ve determined it’s not your foundation at fault, look to the door frame.
 Are the hinges connected well to the frame?
 If they’re at all loose, you may have found your culprit.
 This is an easy fix.
-The humble screwdriver will take care of the issue quickly — just locate the part of the door that’s sticking and tighten the frame plate and screws.
+The humble screwdriver will take care of the issue quickly—just locate the part of the door that’s sticking and tighten the frame plate and screws.

 If your sticking door is a sliding glass door, that’s an entirely different set of problems to tackle.
 This isn’t determined so much by your home as by the door itself, so we’ll skip on ruling out external factors this time.

 Start out by checking the track and rollers.
-Carefully remove the problem door from the track — take it out from the top if possible to ensure no damage is done to the rollers in the process.
+Carefully remove the problem door from the track — take it out from the top if possible to ensure no damage is done to the rollers.
 Use a screwdriver to remove the rollers from the door.
 If they’ve just gotten dirty, clean them and you should be set.
 If they’re damaged, you may need to order a new set of rollers from your provider.

 If the rollers seem to be in good shape, check the track and clean it thoroughly.
 Debris stuck in the track is most likely your culprit for why your sliding glass door sticks, so if the sliding door still sticks after you’ve cleaned both the rollers and the track, it may be time for a new sliding door.